2018 Japan Photo Tour with Mark Hemmings

 Since 2005 Mark Hemmings has been leading photography enthusiasts throughout Japan, taking them on an enlightening tour of a visually and aesthetically rich country.

-WEDNESDAY – We will be getting up early today for a wonderful hike into the mountains to photograph the world famous Japanese Snow Monkeys.
+THURSDAY FEBRUARY 15 – We will be getting up early today for a wonderful hike into the mountains to photograph the world famous Japanese Snow Monkeys.
 The path that we take into the mountains is all uphill, but at a slight incline, so it is not too strenuous.
-Please pack a pair of water resistant hiking boots/shoes as their will be a lot of snow in the mountains.
+Please pack a pair of water resistant hiking shoes as their will be a lot of snow in the mountains.
 We will remain photographing the monkeys until everyone feels that they have taken all of the photos that they need.
-After photographing the snow monkeys we will head back to Nagano Station to get the bullet train for Kanazawa, Ishikawa.
-We will stay in Kanazawa and visit the historic Edo-era streets and neighborhoods.
+After photographing the snow monkeys we will eat lunch at a local cafe, and then head back to Nagano Station to get a train to Tsumago and Magome.
+We will stay in Tsumago and visit the historic Edo-era streets and neighborhoods.

-THURSDAY – After breakfast at our Kanazawa hotel we will go straight to Kyoto.
+FRIDAY FEBRUARY 16 – After breakfast at our Tsumago inn we will go straight to Kyoto.
 We will spend our evening in the Gion district, looking to photograph Geisha as they go from tea-house to tea-house.

-SATURDAY – Mark will be taking everyone back to Tokyo today for their flights home.
-If you are staying in Tokyo longer, Mark will make sure you get off in Tokyo Station, while the rest of us continue on to either Tokyo Haneda or Narita Airport.
+SUNDAY FEBRUARY 18 – Mark will be taking everyone back to Tokyo today for their flights home.
+If you are staying in Japan longer, Mark will make sure you get off the bullet train at the appropriate station, while the rest of us continue on to either Tokyo Haneda or Narita Airport.